semaphoreci/docs/docs/reference/conditions-reference.md

 \* PCRE = Perl Compatible Regular Expression

 !!! warning "Keyword usage"
-    The `result` keyword can only be used together with [auto_promotions][auto_promote] but not with `when` conditions since it is redundant and this will lead to unexpected  behavior.
+    Both `result` and `result_reason` keywords can only be used in [auto_promote][auto_promote] conditions since they are evaluated after the pipeline execution is done and its result is known.
+    All other when conditions are evaluated during pipeline initialization at which point the pipeline execution result is unknown.

 ## Functions